Why on earth would a blogger need to design worksheets and checklists, you ask?

-Worksheets and checklists are some of the easiest things you can create in a few hours tops and use them in your blog posts as content upgrades.
+Worksheets and checklists are some of the easiest things you can create in an hour or two, and use them in your blog posts as content upgrades.

 Instead of creating something from scratch, would you rather have something pre-made to work with?
 You can download the Canva templates for workbooks and checklists I made for you.
 Sign up for my newsletter by clicking here, or by filling out the form below, and I’ll send you these templates.

 What are Content Upgrades and Why Do Bloggers Need Them

 Content upgrades are amazeballs!
 They are basically “bonus” or “extra” content that you use within your blog posts.
 You offer these bonus content to your readers in exchange for their email address.
 This is yet another way to grow that email list that’s so important for all bloggers.
 If you’re not sure what I’m talking about, please read my post on why and how to grow your email list.